 - Adhere to the mutual responsibilities between investigators and their research participants.

-More guidance, policy and procedure can be found on the staff intranet in the following documents:
+More guidance, policy and procedure can be found in the following documents:

 If you become aware of activities that you believe may constitute research misconduct or a lesser breach of the Australian Code, there are a number of options open to you.